University honours for north-east film director Jon Baird and footballer Rachel Corsie - Evening Express

 Mr Baird was born in Peterhead and his work includes Filth and the Scottish Bafta award-winning Stan and Ollie, about legendary comic duo Laurel and Hardy.

-He will be awarded the Doctor of Letters which recognises his art and achievements as well as his support for young people.
+He was awarded the Doctor of Letters which recognises his art and achievements as well as his support for young people.

 The director has visited his former school Peterhead Academy to encourage the students to get into the creative industries.